 Let’s go back to those early podcasts on self-esteem that asked me to stop caring what other people think.
 (As if it was some light switch I could just flick on and off.)

-Even though I sometimes care too much about what other people think, the anxiety is no longer multiplied by my own self-hatred.
+Even though I sometimes care too much about what other people think, the anxiety is no longer multiplied by my own self-loathing.
 Meaning, I’m no longer making things harder for myself.

 Back when I felt very insecure, I hated my body and the way I looked.
-So when I crossed paths with someone that didn’t approve of me, it put a harsh spotlight on this deep insecurity, and made me feel even more insecure.
+When I crossed paths with someone that didn’t approve of me, it put a harsh spotlight on this deep insecurity, and made me feel even more insecure.

 Once I gave up dieting, I stopped lying in bed late at night beating myself up for not achieving my weight loss goals.
 Instead, I’m thinking about other things.